tc-functors/docs/src/content/docs/examples/evented.md

 This is a rough draft.

-The goal of this example is to demonstrate simple composition of events and functions to build a topology using event choreography.
+The goal of this example is to demonstrate simple composition of events and functions.

-While we can compose functions directly without any intermediate entity, there are cases where the choreography can be sophisticated.
+While we can compose functions directly without any intermediate entity (Events), there are cases where the choreography can be sophisticated and Events are well suited for such orchestration.

 The following topology shows a simple evented choreography where the functions f1, f2, f3 are invoked via events.
 This is a classic example of using functions ane events.
 Note the functions themselves don't need to trigger any events directly. tc will implicitly wire things up to trigger the targets entities.